-Department of Communities administered the Redress Scheme for former residents of Queensland children's institutions, including placement under either a Children's Service Act or relevant Aboriginal Protection Act.
+Department of Children, Youth Justice and Multicultural Affairs administered the Redress Scheme for former residents of Queensland children's institutions, including placement under either a Children's Service Act or relevant Aboriginal Protection Act.
 Applications to the Redress Scheme were closed on 30 September 2008.

 Motor Accident Insurance Commission deals with compulsory third party (CTP) and personal injury claims.

 Nominal Defendant can help with compensation for people injured as a result of the negligent driving of unidentified and/or uninsured motor vehicles.